janzambrano/OpenLIMS/README.md

 # OpenLIMS
-The open source laboratory information management system done especially with optical laboratories in mind.
+An open source laboratory information management system made especially with optical laboratories in mind.